FestusMike/BLOGGING_PLATFORM_API/README.md

 ## To register as a new user(Postman will be used as an example):

-- Send a POST request to
+- Send a POST request to:
 ```
 http://localhost:8000/api/register
 ```